-For over 48 years, Mobile Meals of Westfield has been bringing the elderly, infirm, and disabled home-delivered meals, made with love.
+For 50 years, Mobile Meals of Westfield has been bringing the elderly, infirm, and disabled home-delivered meals, made with love.
 Run almost entirely by a volunteer staff, Mobile Meals usually serves about 65 customers a day, five days a week.
 With a volunteer staff of 150 people, and a paid staff of only three (a cook, a kitchen assistant and a director of operations), our dedicated crew comes together every weekday morning to feed our clients healthy, nutritious meals.

 “It’s just grown over the years,” said Nancy Otchy, president of Mobile Meals’ Board of Trustees.
 “I think it’s been word of mouth more than anything, and the generosity of the volunteers.
 They have been very faithful.
 The numbers of volunteers go up and down, but they always show up.”

 On July 14, 2014, Mobile Meals served our one millionth meal.
 It was delivered to Westfield residents, Ed and Helen Petz.
 Fittingly, the meal was deployed with a little more than the usual fanfare--balloons, flowers, and a camera crew from the local TV station.

 The Petz's had been receiving Mobile Meals for three years, and certainly didn't expect what they got the morning of July 14.
 But it was a welcome surprise.

 “It's a big relief for older people,” Ed Petz was quoted saying in the Star Ledger soon after the event.

 More than Just a Meal Delivery Service

 Besides a hot meal delivered by a caring volunteer, the most important aspect of our program is the daily contact our clients have with our volunteers.

 For some of our clients, our volunteer is the only person they will see all day.
 We take this responsibility very seriously.
 Our drivers get attached to their "people," even visiting on their own time for birthdays, or other special events.